nieyage/Benchmarking_Ambient_RNA/README.md

 ## 🛠️ Installation and Dependencies

-Setting up the environment for all seven tools requires both Python and R. Please ensure you have `Python (v3.13)` and `R (v4.4.0)` installed.
+Setting up the environment for all 7 tools requires both Python and R. Please ensure you have `Python (v3.13)` and `R (v4.4.0)` installed.

 ### Python Environment